calpoly-iandunn/csc473/project/part1.md

   `raytrace render example.pov 640 480`

-will render a 640x480 image file, `sample.png` consisting of the scene defined in `example.pov`.
+will render a 640x480 image file, `output.png` consisting of the scene defined in `example.pov`.

-Image files should be output as png files.
-Use [stb_image_write.h](https://github.com/nothings/stb/blob/master/stb_image_write.h) to produce your output images unless you have a strong inclination to use some other library.
-Name the output file "output.png".
-See the [C++ snippets reference]({{ site.baseurl }}/references/cpp-snippets) for an example of how to write an image using stb_image_write.

 Sample input files and images are given on the class webpage.
 For later assignments, you will need to also submit rendered images.
-Please include a `README.txt` file in your repository that contains a description of which parts of the ray tracer that you believe are working, partially working, and not implemented.
+Please include a `README.txt` or `README.md` file in your repository that contains a description of which parts of the ray tracer that you believe are working, partially working, and not implemented.
 This will assist the grader in determining what is causing potential errors in your output and help in assigning partial credit.

 ### Diagnostic/Testing